yoctoproject/poky/documentation/ref-manual/classes.rst

       the above example).

       This option defaults to :term:`UBOOT_BINARY` if unset.

+   -  ``makeopts``: the additional options passed to ``make`` when configuring and compiling U-Boot for this configuration entry.
+The options in this entry are added before the options in :term:`UBOOT_MAKE_OPTS`.

 -  Or, using the :term:`UBOOT_MACHINE` variable (and its companion variable :term:`UBOOT_BINARY`).
 For example::